 Parents must call the school to notify us of a student's absence.
-Please call 419-883-3451 before 8:30 if possible.
-You may also email the building secretary wilsons@cfcolts.org Upon returning to school a student must have a written note explaining the reason for the absence.
+Please call 886-3244 Option 2 (during school hours) before 8:30am.
+Upon returning to school a student must have a written note explaining the reason for the absence.
 ALL STUDENTS REGARDLESS OF A CALL FROM A PARENT, ARE CONSIDERED UNEXCUSED UNTIL A NOTE IS RECEIVED.